ritsu/ipset-fail2ban/README.md

     ...
 )
 ```
-Now simply run ipset-fail2ban _before_ running ipset-blacklist, either manually or as a cron job.
+Now simply run ipset-fail2ban _before_ running ipset-blacklist, either manually or in a cron job.